 First, he identified those who might be good enough for the senior squad.
 They came to a total of 27.
 That was a few more than he wanted, but he could fine-tune things in due course.

 He noted, though, that despite his best efforts, he’d allowed more left-midfielders to slip into the senior squad than he’d attended.
 He’d certainly need to take a second look.

 Then he sorted through the remnants — those he deemed surplus to requirements.
 Youngsters he shifted into the U21 squad; the older ones went into the B squad.

 That way the club as left with only three squads to manage.

-Those in the B squad shouldn’t really stay their for long, because under the current arrangements there would be only one physio and no sport scientist available to them.
+Those in the B squad shouldn’t really stay there for long, because under the current arrangements there would be only one physio and no sport scientist available to them.